We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 DID tokens are cryptographically generated proofs for managing user access to the application’s resource server.
 Leveraging the Ethereum blockchain, the DID token created by the Magic SDK can generate verifiable proofs of authorization and identity.

 These proofs are encoded in a lightweight digital signature that can be shared between server and client to protect routes and resources, manage permissions, and authenticate users.
 In short, the DID token serves as a user’s digital signature.
 Once generated, the system sends the token to the server to verify the user.
-Even if hackers manage to get this token, they will still be unable to get the private key.
+Even if hackers obtain this token, they will still be unable to access the private key.

-Magic links have just one disadvantage – they are not completely passwordless.
-So, if a hacker gets access to a user’s email box, they could access the link and get access to the app, platform, or service.
+Magic links have one disadvantage: they are not fully passwordless.
+If a hacker gains access to a user’s email account, they can click the link and gain access to the app, platform, or service.
 There are also ways to secure access to your email, including:

 - Enable multi-factor authentication for your email